-OFS management is responsible for (1) the preparation and fair presentation of these financial statements in accordance with U.S. generally accepted accounting principles; (2) preparing, measuring, and presenting the RSI in accordance with U.S. generally accepted accounting principles; (3) preparing and presenting other information included in documents containing the audited financial statements and auditor's report, and ensuring the consistency of that information with the audited financial statements and the RSI; (4) maintaining effective internal control over financial reporting, including the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; (5) evaluating the effectiveness of internal control over financial reporting based on the criteria established under FMFIA; and (6) its assessment about the effectiveness of internal control over financial reporting as of September 30, 2021, included in the accompanying Management's Report on Internal Control over Financial Reporting in appendix I.
+Management is responsible for

+- the preparation and fair presentation of the financial statements in accordance with U.S. generally accepted accounting principles; - preparing, measuring, and presenting the RSI in accordance with U.S. generally accepted accounting principles; - preparing and presenting other information included in OFS's agency financial report for TARP, and ensuring the consistency of that information with the audited financial statements and the RSI; - designing, implementing, and maintaining effective internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; - assessing the effectiveness of internal control over financial reporting based on the criteria established under FMFIA; and - its assessment about the effectiveness of internal control over financial reporting as of September 30, 2023, included in the accompanying Management's Report on Internal Control over Financial Reporting in appendix I.